vond82/VondUI/README.md

 Very early WIP of the NieR-palette versions of my VondUI for FFXIV, as was originally found here back in Endwalker: https://wago.io/vondui_nier, also implementing the changes Moon made while I was gone to keep VondUI working at the start of Dawntrail.
 Users of VondUI will feel right at home and the only differences are to the look & feel of the UI.

-This is *very much* a WIP and so far only AST, SGE, DNC and VPR are supported.
+This is *very much* a WIP and so far only AST, SGE, DNC, VPR and PLD are supported.
 More jobs will be added shortly, focus is to get all the basic stuff correct first.

 ---